synrc/n2o/README.md

 ---------------------------------

-If you want dependency on the raw N2O core you should define N2O http and websocket cowboy handlers and cowboy static handler as Cowboy dispatch parameter:
+If you want dependency on the raw N2O core you should define N2O http and websocket (ws endpoint) cowboy handlers and cowboy static handler as Cowboy dispatch parameter:

     cowboy:start_http(http, 100, [{port, 8000}],